awei01/fluxxor-test-utils/README.md

 }
 ```

+You may also need to put `object-path` into `ummockedModulePaths` according to https://github.com/awei01/fluxxor-test-utils/issues/11.
+Sorry, I haven't chased this down, but including it in readme just in case.

 ## Gotchas! ##

 If you're using Jest, according to this issue: https://github.com/facebook/jest/issues/106, you'll have to add `jest.dontMock('util');` at the top of every test in which you want to use `fluxxor` or `fluxxor-test-utils`.

 # API #